voyagermesh/voyager/docs/guides/ingress/scaling.md

 For each Ingress resource, Voyager deploys HAProxy in a Deployment prefixed by `voyager-` and the name of the Ingress.

 This Deployment has `.spec.replicas = 1` by default.
-To change the desired number of replicas, use the `ingress.appscode.com/replicas` annotation.
+To start the ingress with the desired number of replicas, use the `ingress.appscode.com/replicas` annotation.

+Note that, Voyager won't sync with this annotation if there is a HPA controlling the ingress deployment.
+This regulation is followed so that HPA on ingress deployment does not experience any conflicts.

 ```yaml
 apiVersion: voyager.appscode.com/v1beta1